Q: What options do I have to pay my bill?

 - Pay online.
 Go to our website www.frazierparkwater.com and follow the link to set up an account and view your balance.
 From there you can make a **one-time payment, or sign up to have your bill amount automatically deducted from your account on the due date.

 - Secure drop-box.
 We have a secure drop-box at our business office where you can drop off your payment after hours.

 * The fee for paying by credit/debit card in person or on the phone with our office is $2.50.

 ** The fee for making a payment online or using the automated phone system is $0.80 plus 2% of the payment.

 Q: How are rates established?

 A: An idependant party conducts a Water Rate Study, which determines the rates needed to maintain the District.
 A Protest Hearing is then held, in accordance with Proposition 218.
-If at least 51% of parcel owners submit a written protest of the proposed rates, the rates do not go through.
-If less than 51% of parcel owners protest, the new rates take effect as proposed.
+If at least 51% of parcel owners/renters submit a written protest of the proposed rates, the increase does not go through.
+If less than 51% of parcel owners/renters protest, the new rates take effect as proposed.